Published on

 1. Surface level or superficial stains: these can be removed using a good whitening toothpaste or via deep cleaning by your dentist.

-2. Deep rooted stains: these are stains which, over time, have worked their way into the structure of the teeth.
+2. Deep-rooted stains: these are stains which, over time, have worked their way into the structure of the teeth.
 Often caused by eating, drinking and smoking.
-These cannot be removed by a scale and polish or whitening toothpaste and so require a professional approach of either teeth whitening treatment or cosmetic dentistry.
+These cannot be removed by a scale and polish or whitening toothpaste and so require a professional approach of either tooth whitening treatment or cosmetic dentistry.

 Some teeth whitening treatments can help but often the only solution is to have cosmetic bonding or a dental veneer.